Warzone buffs and nerfs - what are the gun changes in the new update

 In the recent patch notes Raven stated:

 These changes mainly raise or lower damage modifiers, but also affect recoil, damage range and, in some cases, things like Aim Down Sight (ADS) speeds and movement speeds.
-It's a wide, sweeping set of changes that will hopefully change the game for the better as players have to rely more on skill across a range of balanced weapons, rather than 'the best gun' always winning a shoot out.
+It's a wide, sweeping set of modifications that will hopefully change the game for the better as players have to rely more on skill across a range of balanced weapons, rather than it simply being 'the best gun' always winning a shoot out.

-So, let's take a look at all the Warzone buffs and nerfs, and see what guns got changes.
+So, let's take a look at all the Warzone buffs and nerfs, and see what guns got changes in the update.

 Warzone assault rifle buffs and nerfs